hurbcom/challenge-bravo/README.md

 [[English](README.md) | [Portuguese](README.pt.md)]

 Build an API, which responds to JSON, for currency conversion.
-It must have a backing currency (USD) and make conversions between different currencies with **real and live quotes**.
+It must have a backing currency (USD) and make conversions between different currencies with **real and live values**.

 The API must convert between the following currencies: